secretGeek/ok-bash/README.md

 <mark>this section will probably change</mark>

-Work-in-progress support for [auto-complete](https://unix.stackexchange.com/a/291867) in bash, add this line after _ok-bash_ installation:
+Work-in-progress support for [auto-complete](https://unix.stackexchange.com/a/291867) in bash.
+Sourcing `ok.sh` in Bash will automatically load auto complete.

-	. "${_OK__PATH_TO_ME}/ok-complete.bash"

-This will auto-complete internal and named commands, when you press tab.
+Auto-complete will complete _internal_ and _named_ commands, when you press tab.

 	$ ok li[TAB]	     # press TAB key
 	$ ok list[BEL]	     # it completes to list, but alerts with a BELL becuase there are more options